Hidden Publish Date Finder

 Method 3: Check page source + structured data (publisher-provided, easy to fake, still useful)

-Many sites include dates in their HTML even when they hide dates visually.
+Many sites include dates in their HTML even when they hide them visually.
 You’re looking for:

 datePublished(structured data)dateModified(structured data)- Meta tags like